Japan's latest chance at private rocket launch ends in flames

 Interstellar has yet to indicate what might have caused the crash (besides a sudden lack of thrust, that is).
 However, this doesn't speak well of the company's strategy so far, which has relied on using existing parts where possible instead of designing everything from scratch.
 It promises to dramatically reduce the cost of flights (the original MOMO cost $440,000 versus the government's $1.8 million or more), but that only holds true if it works.

 It also doesn't help the reputation of Interstellar founder Takafumi Horie, who rose to prominence as the creator of internet service provider Livedoor but has earned a reputation as a rogue entrepreneur and spent two years in prison for accounting fraud.
-It's hard to shake comparisons between him and other space-minded luminaries like Elon Musk and Jeff Bezos, both of whom have made considerably more progress -- Horie may not be as ambitious, but there's more pressure than ever for him to show that he can compete and give Japan an option beyond the government's space program.
+It's hard to shake comparisons between him and other space-minded luminaries like Elon Musk and Jeff Bezos, both of whom have made considerably more progress (albeit not without failures).
+Horie may not be as ambitious, but there's more pressure than ever for him to show that he can compete and give Japan an option beyond the government's space program.